Symmetry breaking operators for dual pairs with one member compact: Abstract

 \section{Abstract}

 We consider a dual pair $(\G,\G')$, in the sense of Howe, with $\G$ compact acting on $\L^2(\R^n)$, for an appropriate $n$, via the Weil representation $\omega$.
 Let $\wt\G$ be the preimage of $\G$ in the metaplectic group.
-Given a genuine irreducible unitary representation $\Pi$ of $\wt\G$, let $\Pi'$ be the corresponding irreducible unitary representation of $\wt\G'$ in the Howe duality.
-The orthogonal projection onto $\L^2(\R^n)_\Pi$, the $\Pi$-isotypic component, is the essentially unique symmetry breaking operator in $\Hom_{\wt\G\wt{\G'}}(\Hc_\omega^\infty, \Hc_\Pi^\infty\otimes \Hc_{\Pi'}^\infty)$.
+Given a genuine irreducible unitary representation $\Pi$ of $\wt\G$, let $\Pi'$ be the corresponding irreducible unitary representation of $\wt\G'$ in Howe's correspondence.
+The orthogonal projection onto the $\Pi$-isotypic component $\L^2(\R^n)_\Pi$ is, up to a constant multiple, the unique symmetry breaking operator in $\Hom_{\wt\G\wt{\G'}}(\Hc_\omega^\infty, \Hc_\Pi^\infty\otimes \Hc_{\Pi'}^\infty)$.
 We study this operator by computing its Weyl symbol.
-Our results allow us to compute the wavefront set of $\Pi'$ by elementary means.
+Our results allow us to recover the known list of highest weights of irreducible representations of $\wt\G$ occurring in Howe's correspondence when the rank of $\G$ is strictly bigger than the rank of $\G'$.
+They also allow us to compute the wavefront set of $\Pi'$ by elementary means.